 Solutions:

-Users must be a member of a group that has appropriate permissions to the SharePoint site.
+Users must have appropriate permissions to the SharePoint site.

 Users with Full Control access have all necessary permissions for your SharePoint integration.
 If you do not want to grant Full Control access to your users, you must grant the following permissions: